 The other day, I wrote a post here on my website about getting ready for the coronavirus tsunami to hit.
 It’s much closer now but the world still resembles the one I always knew, except that today the toy store in our neighborhood is closed, as are the interior decoration boutique, the hair salon, and the kitchen store.
 The restaurants are only permitted delivery and takeout, but the wonderful people at the grocery store and the pharmacy are still somehow getting to work each morning so that our neighborhood doesn’t collapse under generalized panic.
 We’ve already embraced smaller panics: the Tylenol panic, the hand-sanitizer and the toilet paper ones, among others.
 But this is the way it must be for now, because every time we get too close to another human being, we create a bridge that the virus can cross, in one direction or another.

 Yesterday I received some constructive feedback from a reader of my story, noting that the underlining assumption of my essay seemed to be that the point of social distancing and isolation is to avoid catching the disease.
 But, my reader said, I was missing a larger point: that the scope of social distancing is to avoid transmitting the disease to other people.
-Better still: the point is to delay transmitting the disease to other people.
+What I should’ve said is: the point is to delay transmitting the disease to other people, not focus on myself.
 That’s how I should’ve framed my essay.

-Whenever I receive feedback on my writing, I tend to assume it’s my fault if my message didn’t get across.
+Whenever I receive feedback on my writing, I tend to assume it’s my fault if my message didn’t get across the first time.
 I take responsibility if the things I tried to show through my writing weren’t expressed clearly enough.
 In my previous post, I tried to show what life in Seattle was like and what I thought about the current situation developing here and soon all over the U.S. But I failed at least one reader.

 So let me try to fix that.
 Do I really understand that it’s more important that other people don’t catch the virus than it is that I don’t catch it?
 Should I show or tell my answer to this question?